 - Use bottled purified water or filtered water.

 - Clean your brewer regularly.
 Water and vinegar work wonders!

 Do coffee makers boil water?

-The quick answer is NO. Boiling point is at 212 degrees fahrenheit and coffee makers typically reach as far as 195 to 205 degrees fahrenheit only.
-The reason for that is because a temperature up to 205 degrees fahrenheit is the optimal temperature for brewing a tasty cup of Joe.
+The quick answer is NO. The boiling point is 212 degrees Fahrenheit and coffee makers typically reach as far as 195 to 205 degrees Fahrenheit.
+The reason is that a temperature up to 205 degrees Fahrenheit is the optimal temperature for brewing a tasty cup of Joe.

-Now since coffee makers cannot make water boil, it’s safe to say that they cannot sterilize water at all!
-So if you think water from your coffee is always clean, then you should think again.
+Since coffee makers cannot make water boil, it’s safe to say they cannot sterilize water at all!
+So if you think water from your coffee is always clean, you should think again.